actionsflow/actionsflow/docs/workflow.md

 ${{ <context> }}
 ```

-For now, you can use [`secrets`](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) and [`github`](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context) as trigger's context.
+For now, you can use [`secrets`](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) and [`github`](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context), and [`metadata`](#ontriggerconfigmetadata) as trigger's context.
 The two objects are set by Github actions and you can use them in the trigger config.
 For example:

 ```yaml
 on: